kserve/kserve/docs/predict-api/v2/required_api.md

       // The name of the model to use for inferencing. string model_name = 1;

       // The version of the model to use for inference.
-If -1 is given the
+If not given the
-      // server will choose a version based on the model and internal policy. int64 model_version = 2;
+      // server will choose a version based on the model and internal policy. string model_version = 2;

       // Optional identifier for the request.
 If specified will be
       // returned in the response.